FAIRmat-NFDI/pynxtools/paper/paper.md

 # AI Usage Disclosure

-No generative AI tools were used in the development of this software.
-We acknowledge the use of ChatGPT (https://chat.openai.com/) for language refinement and proofreading of this manuscript.
+Most of `pynxtools` was developed before AI assistance became part of the project's development workflow.
+More recent development has made use of AI-assisted software engineering tools, including Claude Code and GitHub Copilot, for tasks such as exploratory code generation, refactoring, and documentation updates.
+Development decisions, software design, and acceptance of contributions have so far remained under human control.
+All AI-generated content has been reviewed, modified where necessary, and validated by the authors prior to integration into the codebase.

 # References